NSW Perinatal Data Collection (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 7.2 The total number of women who undergo caesarean section who receive a blood transfusion during the same admission as a percentage of women who undergo caesarean section.

-Data include all mothers who gave birth (stillbirth or live birth) in NSW regardless of place of permanent residence.
+Data include all mothers who gave birth (stillbirth or live birth) in a NSW facility (or a home) regardless of place of permanent residence.

-This is a national clinical indicator defined in: Australian Council on Healthcare Standards.
-Obstetrics Indicator Users' Manual 2014.
-Obstetrics version 7.
-Sydney: ACHS, 2014.Clinical indicators 7.1 - 7.2: Postpartum haemorrhage and blood transfusion.
+This is a clinical indicator definied in: Australian Council of Healthcare Standards.
+Obstetrics Indicators Users' Manual 2017.
+Obstetrics version 8.
+Sydney: ACHS, 2017.Clinical indicators 7.1 - 7.2: Postpartum haemorrhage and blood transfusion.

 The NSW Perinatal Data Collection (PDC), formerly the NSW Midwives Data Collection (MDC), is a population-based surveillance system covering all births in NSW public and private hospitals, as well as homebirths.
 The PDC is a statutory data collection under the NSW Public Health Act 2010.

-For every birth in NSW the attending midwife or medical practitioner completes a form (latest version: http://internal.health.nsw.gov.au/data/collections/mdc/NSWH%20Perinatal%20Data.pdf), or its electronic equivalent, giving demographic, medical and obstetric information on the mother and the condition of the infant.
-The PDC form was revised in 1998, 2006 and 2011.
+For every birth in NSW the attending midwife or medical practitioner completes a notification form (latest version for 2011: http://internal.health.nsw.gov.au/data/collections/mdc/NSWH%20Perinatal%20Data.pdf), or its electronic equivalent, giving demographic, medical and obstetric information on the mother and the condition of the infant.
+The PDC form was revised in 1998, 2006, 2011, and 2016.

-There are several electronic systems that generate the PDC data including ObstetriX and Cerner in public hospitals and a variety of systems in private hospitals.
+There are several electronic systems that generate the PDC data including ObstetriX, eMaternity, and Cerner in public hospitals and a variety of systems in private hospitals.
 ObstetriX is the most commonly used maternity information system in public hospitals in NSW.

 |Notification source||Local Health District or Hospital||